Two Ruidoso Lakes You Might Not Know About

 Bring a picnic, cast for fish, paddle a boat, cycle, horseback ride, or explore on foot via multi-use trails at two cool, clear alpine reservoirs in Ruidoso that will keep you coming back.

-Both Alto and Grindstone lakes are regularly stocked with rainbow trout, and on occasion catfish and smallmouth bass and year round fishing (sunrise to sunset) is permitted at both lakes with the proper licensing.
+Both Alto and Grindstone lakes are regularly stocked with rainbow trout, and on occasion catfish and smallmouth bass and year round fishing is permitted at both lakes with the proper licensing.
 Shore Fishing Hours: 5:00 am to 11:00 p.m.
 Vessel Fishing Hours: Dawn to Dusk

 Keep a camera handy for wildlife sightings as the lake areas are home to black bear, deer, elk, blue heron, osprey, and bald or golden eagles.
 A viewing platform at Grindstone Lake has been dedicated to viewing these wondrous birds and their acrobatic feeding routine.

-Non-motorized boating is allowed from April 1 to Oct 31.
-A permit is required and is available from the Ruidoso Parks and Recreation office.
+Non-motorized boating is allowed year-round.
+A permit is required and is available for purchase online.

 Mountain bikers, hikers and horseback riders all utilize the miles of scenic, multi-use trails that circle both lakes.
 Please be courteous in interactions with fellow trail users.